Wesley-roy/AI-Generated-Portfolio-Website-from-Resume./README.md

-# AI-Generated-Portfolio-Website-from-Resume.
+# AI-Generated-Portfolio-Website-from-Resume

-# 🧠 AI Portfolio Generator
+## 🧠 AI Portfolio Generator

-An AI-powered Streamlit application that transforms your resume into a fully responsive personal portfolio website — instantly.
+An AI-powered **Streamlit application** that transforms your resume into a fully responsive **personal portfolio website — instantly**.

 Upload your **PDF or DOCX resume**, and the app uses **Google Gemini (via LangChain)** to analyze your resume and generate a complete **HTML, CSS, and JavaScript portfolio website**, bundled as a downloadable ZIP file.